 We'll vote for a new gamemode once we are all gathered at another location.

 Gameplay Be sure to stay in Local chat to keep in touch throughout the game.

 In order to start each round there will be 4-5 seekers who need to be picked.
-For 2 minutes, everyone must roll a 30-sided dice by typing the command: "!roll1d30" once I've announced what round number we're on.
-The ones who have rolled the highest numbers will be picked as the seekers, the rest who aren't picked will be hiding.
+For 3 minutes, everyone must roll a 30-sided dice by typing the command: "!roll1d30" once I've announced what round number we're on.
+The ones who have rolled the highest numbers will be picked as the Prime Seekers, the rest who aren't picked will be hiding.

 The Round starts with 2 minutes on the timer for hiders to spread out and look for a spot to hide in, while the seekers remain at the starting area.
 When the hiders have found their spot, they must sleep/sit/lie down in them and they mustn't move from that spot for the rest of the round or until a seeker finds them.